developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/rfid/index.md

 ---

 ## Overview
-The RFID Module provides access to functionality of the device's RFID reader, if so equipped. **Limited device support.
-This module is not included with the default RhoElements/RhoStudio installers; it must be downloaded and installed separately [(SEE REMARKS)](#remarks)**.
+The RFID Module provides access to functionality of the device's RFID reader, if so equipped.

+**Limited device support**.
+This module is supported only on Zebra MC3190-Z and MC9190-Z RFID reader devices, and is not included with the standard installation.
+Use of the RFID module might therefore require a separate download and installation.
+[See Remarks section](#remarks) for more information.

 ## Syntax

 <table class="re-table">
 	<tr>
 		<th class="tableHeading">rfid (Module) &lt;META&gt; Syntax</th>